jdtornow/challah/README.md

 Whichever method you use will yield the same results.
 Just make sure you are checking for a permission key, and not checking for a role.
 Checking for roles (i.e.: `user.role_id == 1`) is shameful practice.
 Use permissions!

+## Default Routes

+By default, there are a few routes included with the Challah engine.
+These routes provide a basic method for a username- and password-based login page.
+These routes are:

+    GET   /login        # => SessionsController#new
+    POST  /login        # => SessionsController#create
+    GET   /logout       # => SessionsController#new

+Feel free to override the `SessionsController` with something more appropriate for your app.

+If you'd prefer to set up your own login/logout actions, you can skip the inclusion of the default routes by adding the following line to an initializer file in your app:

+    Challah.options[:skip_routes] = true

 ## Full documentation

 Documentation is available at: [http://rubydoc.info/gems/challah](http://rubydoc.info/gems/challah/frames)